 Although convertible notes are generally used when valuations are difficult or impossible to determine, more recently, a trend of later stage startups turning to convertible notes has emerged.
 JUUL, the popular e-cigarette company, is a great example having raised 700 million through a convertible note.
 The reason, noted by TechCrunch, is to avoid a down round and additional dilution.

 When raising capital, be sure to plan it years in advance.
 Take this time to build a great list of qualified investors to drive investment negotiations from the start.
-At the end of the day, finding investors quickly is no easy task.
-However, in today's world, investors are literally everywhere, making it easier than ever before.
-If you’re in need of investors quickly, follow our tips and I'm sure investors will be in touch soon.
+At the end of the day, finding investors quickly is no easy task but in today's world, investors are literally everywhere, making it easier than ever before.
+If you’re in need of investors, follow our tips and get started my challenging yourself to simply get started.
+If you don't know where to start, checkout LeadLoft's investors database.
 Alternatively, if you're in need of support, feel free to contact me at email@example.com and we'll work with you to set up an investor outreach process that books more investor meetings than you can handle!